WILDFIRE SMOKE AND UNHEALTHY AIR QUALITY

 Your First Alert Weather Forecast:

-Due to the smoke, we’ll have plenty of hazy sunshine across northeast Wisconsin.
-Temperatures will return to what’s normal for late June.
-Highs will be in the middle 70s by the lakeshore, with inland highs closer to 80 degrees.
-North winds will be breezy this morning, but the wind will settle down later in the day.
-At least that wind has lowered the humidity compared to yesterday.
+Due to the smoke, we have plenty of hazy sunshine across northeast Wisconsin.
+Temperatures are returning to what’s normal for late June.
+Highs will be in the middle 70s by the lakeshore, with inland highs at, or just short of 80 degrees.
+North winds were breezy this morning, but the wind will settle down this afternoon.
+At least that breeze has lowered the humidity compared to yesterday.

 The humidity will rise again starting tomorrow night.
 That coincides with incoming chances of showers and thunderstorms.
 We’ll have a chance of rain Wednesday night, and again Thursday and Friday afternoons.
 Any thunderstorms may have some brief downpours, gusty winds and small hail, but the severe weather outlook looks LOW.
 Otherwise, our high temperatures will be back in the 80s from tomorrow through the 4th of July.